For a long time we though about adding a MAC to our range of PCs to be able for example able to do work with Final Cut Pro and other MAC OS software.

-If the presentation of the colors is not a selection criteria and you overlook that one screen frame is silver and the other is black we did make the decision based on how easy you can work with either of the screen under different light conditions.
+If the presentation of the colors is not a selection benchmark and you overlook that one screen frame is silver and the other is black we did make the decision based on how easy you can work with either of the screens under different light conditions.

-When you work mainly indoor with optimal lighting conditions ( low surrounding illumination, no light behind the user) you can see some reflection on the glare screen, but your really have to look closely to find those. (see above picture)
+When you work mainly indoors with optimal lighting conditions ( low surrounding illumination, no light behind the user) you can see some reflection on the glare screen, but you really have to look closely to find those. (see above picture)